RGSS3/telepathy/README.md

 # telepathy

-no need to star, no need to fork
+no need to clone, no need to star, no need to fork

 work by telepathy